-Like I mentioned above, when we attach the word ‘danger’ to the word ‘stranger’ we automatically scare our children.
+Like I mentioned above when we attach the word ‘danger’ to the word ‘stranger’ we automatically scare our children.
 Instead of using this term, try perhaps using the term ‘stranger safety’.
 As much as the world is a dangerous place, it’s also a safe place.
 And, not all strangers are dangerous!
 In fact, there are safe strangers in our community, and if we teach our children not to talk to strangers at all, we could potentially contribute to them being in a dangerous situation.
 Our children could be in a situation where they will need to reach out to a ‘safe’ stranger for help, like an officer, parent at the playground, or teacher.

 2. Use teachable moments

 Teachable moments pop up on a daily basis.
 Rather than sitting your child down, and saying, “Today, we are going to learn about the danger of strangers.”
 We can instead, bring up stranger safety in the moment.
-Some examples include, while walking to school, we can teach our children about the strangers in our neighbourhood, talking about the people we know, and the ones we don’t.
+Some examples include while walking to school, we can teach our children about the strangers in our neighborhood, talking about the people we know, and the ones we don’t.
 We can bring up the stranger conversation after playing at the park, and even after making polite exchanges with strangers.
 For example, “Mommy, was talking to the lady in the grocery store line-up because we were in a safe place, with many other people around us, like store workers, and customers.”

 3. Teach your children to trust their gut

 We all have this awareness and sense that hits us in the gut when something doesn’t seem right.
 Teaching our children how to actively listen to this feeling in the pit of their stomach, will help them sense if something seems dangerous.
-Talking about this feeling is imperative, because when we trust our gut we are more likely to listen to it.
+Talking about this feeling is imperative because when we trust our gut we are more likely to listen to it.
 At the end of the day, we need to teach our children to look out for ‘strangeness’ in strangers and tuning into our gut will do just that!

 4. Role Play

-Role playing different scenarios without scaring your children, can help your child prepare when they are approached by a stranger.
-For example, you can pretend you are a stranger asking if the child would like a free ipad, or some candy, and then have your child role play back the best thing to do in that particular situation.
+Role-playing different scenarios without scaring your children can help your child prepare when they are approached by a stranger.
+For example, you can pretend you are a stranger asking if the child would like a free iPad, or some candy, and then have your child role play back the best thing to do in that particular situation.

 5. Use friendly songs

 There is no doubt that children pay attention much easier to songs than they do to lectures.
 That said, find a friendly song that teaches children about stranger safety.
-Sing along with your child and then have a discussion afterwards about what the song is trying to teach.
+Sing along with your child and then have a discussion afterward about what the song is trying to teach.

 These are just a few tips on ways to teach our children Stranger Safety.
 In the end, we want to teach our children about the potential danger of strangers without instilling fear in them.

 “BrightPath is an innovative provider of early education.
-We continuously examine new ways to bring the highest quality of care and development to our children while providing convenience, service and value to our families.
-With partnerships in curriculum, nutrition, technology and recreational fitness programming, BrightPath is committed to providing families with the very best care, programs and child development Canada has to offer.”
+We continuously examine new ways to bring the highest quality of care and development to our children while providing convenience, service, and value to our families.
+With partnerships in the curriculum, nutrition, technology and recreational fitness programming, BrightPath is committed to providing families with the very best care, programs and child development Canada has to offer.”